tomlm/FlexObject/FlexObject/readme.md

 	}
 ```

-It also supports INotifyPropertyChanged notifications.
+It also supports change notification
 ``` C#
 	public class Car : FlexObject
 	{